Nex-TON/Nexton_Telegram_bot/README.md

 The server has the following endpoints:

 **GET**
-- **/chatId**: Returns the chatId of the most recent chat with the bot.
+- **/chatId**: Returns the chatId of the most recent chat with the bot (test).

 **Bot Commands**
 The bot is set up to respond to the following commands:
-- **/start**: Sends a message "Let's start!\nPlease connect wallet first" and a button to the user.
+- **/start**: Sends a message and two buttons to the user.
 The button is labeled 'Open Nexton' and when clicked, it takes the user to a specified URL.

 - **/stake [var1] [var2]:** This command accepts two variables and sends a message back to the user stating the two values that were staked.